Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Univariate Ordinary Quantization

 As long as the quantization is fine ($\lambda(x) > 0$) wherever the density is positive, we can approximate the output entropy of a quantizer using the point density.
 Defining $p(x)$ as $\P{X \in S_i}$ for $x \in S_i$, and letting $h(X)$ denote the differential entropy of $X$,

-where (a) follows from the definition of $p(x)$; and (b) involves approximating the source distribution as constant in each cell and \eqref{eq:cell-length}.
+where (a) follows from the definition of $p(x)$; and (b) involves approximating the source pdf as constant in each cell and \eqref{eq:cell-length}.

 A generalized version of this approximation is proven rigorously in \cite{LinderZZ1999}.
 We state it here as a lemma. \begin{lemma} Suppose the source $X$ has a density over $[0,1]$ and a finite differential entropy $h(X)$.
-Additionally suppose that at least one of the quantizers in the companding quantizer sequence $\{Q_{K}^{\lambda}\}$ possesses finite (discrete) entropy $H(Q^{\lambda}_K(X))$.
 Then if $\E{\log \lambda(X)}$ is finite,

 \end{lemma} \begin{IEEEproof} Follows as a special case of Proposition 2 in \cite{LinderZZ1999}. \end{IEEEproof}